 - 1. If the respondent filed a Response and Counterclaim, file a Reply to the Counterclaim within 20 days after you receive the Response and Counterclaim. - 2.
 Request a trial date - a.
 Request for Setting - b.
 Order Setting Modification Trial and Requiring Pretrial Statements - c.
 Take an original and two (2) copies of the Order Setting Modification Trial and Requiring Pretrial Statements for filing with the Clerk and two (2) addressed, stamped envelopes (one addressed to you and one to the respondent with enough postage to cover the cost of mailing the Order Setting Modification Trial and Requiring Pretrial Statements to you and the respondent). - 3.
 File your Pretrial Disclosures and Pretrial Memorandum - 4.
-At least 3 days before the trial, request a court reporter, if desired. - 5.
+At least 3 working days before the trial, request a court reporter, if desired. - 5.
 Attend the Trial - 6.
-Order Modifying Child Support and Judgment of Arrears - a.
+Order Modifying Custody and Support - a.
 Take an original and two (2) copies of the Order for filing with the Clerk and two (2) addressed, stamped envelopes (one addressed to you and one to the respondent with enough postage to cover the cost of mailing the Order to you and the respondent). - 7.
 Confidential Statement of the Parties for Child Support Order - 8.
 Order for Income Withholding - 9.
-Income Withholding for Support (Or, you can also open up a case with your local child support enforcement agency and they will prepare this form for you) - 10.
+Income Withholding for Support (or, you can open up a case with your local child support enforcement agency) - 10.
 Complete and file any additional documents required by your Court.

-Your child support order is modified when the Order has been signed by the Judge and filed by the Clerk.
+Your custody and child support order is modified when the Order has been signed by the Judge and filed by the Clerk.